NguyenTran2002/Artificial-Ecology/README.md

 - **Herbivores** feed on plants.
 - **Carnivores** prey on herbivores and omnivores.
 - **Intelligent Omnivores** consume any species—including plants, herbivores, and carnivores.
 - **Evolution Points** (EP) determine the actions each species can take.
-Except for plants, every species gains 50 EP per turn.
+Every species gains 50 EP per turn, except for plants (which gains 100 EP per turn through photosynthesis).

 ---